3 Key Takeaways from Shopify Unite 2021

 This is huge.

 Most people who’ve interacted with Shopify recognize the Shopify checkout page.
 This is reassuring since it means you’re checking out on a trustworthy platform, but from a brand-building perspective has really limited brands’ ability to differentiate themselves.
 It’s also meant that even for headless sites leveraging Shopify as their e-commerce engine, the checkout experience has felt pretty bog-standard.

-With the changes to Checkout, brands will now be able to merchandise post-checkout,.
-This enables upselling of complementary products for customers who have already demonstrated a willingness to spend money with your brand, a more uniquely branded checkout experience, and ultimately helps brands that are able to invest in their online experience to really stand apart from the rest.
+With the changes to Checkout, brands will now be able to merchandise post-checkout.
+This enables upselling of complementary products for customers who have already demonstrated a willingness to spend money with your brand, a more uniquely branded checkout experience and ultimately helps brands that are able to invest in their online experience to really stand apart from the rest.

-We’re really excited about this functionality from a headless perspective too, since it will allow us to pull more of the investment our clients have made building a high-performing and optimized online experience back into the previously standard Shopify checkout experience.
+We’re really excited about this functionality from a headless perspective too, since it will allow us to pull more of the investment our clients have made in building a high-performing and optimized online experience back into the previously standard Shopify checkout experience.

 Our developers are eagerly digging through the new and improved documentation, looking for ways we can further extend the Shopify experience with all the exciting changes announced at Unite.
-We’re excited for what it unlocks and can’t wait to build with you.
+We’re excited about what it unlocks and can’t wait to build with you.